aliencube/youtube-subtitles-extractor/README.md

 1. Extract subtitles from the given YouTube video URL.
 There are a few options to extract subtitles.

     ```csharp
-    // Extract video details, including the list of available language codes, from the given YouTube video URL.
+    // Extract video details from the given YouTube video URL.
     VideoDetails details = await youtube.ExtractVideoDetailsAsync(youtubeUrl);

     // Extract a single subtitle from the given YouTube video URL.